 Samuel L. Jackson vs genetically modified intelligent sharks.
 Sold.
 Die Hard 2 director Renny Harlin makes no excuses for his wonderfully over the top extravaganza.
 An isolated research facility becomes a hunting ground for these super sharks as they try to escape to the open ocean.
 Unexpected deaths, parrots, rapper turned actor LL Cool J, Saffron Burrows in her underwear and some Jaws style copy-cat fish explosions.
 Big budget, modern B-movie awesomeness!

 Ahhh, a movie of epic eighties-ness.
 Peter Weller, post RoboCop, is in command of a group of undersea miners that discover a wrecked Russian ship housing a terrifying secret.
 And by terrifying we mean ridiculous monster.
 Every eighties cliché is here in abundance.
 Made two years after The Abyss, with an exceptionally accomplished film crew, Leviathan is little more than a bad, funny flick.
 After all, who just happens to have a flame thrower and a hedge trimmer on an underwater mining station?
 Brilliant.
+Full movie above.

 The Frogmen, 1951